Skip to main content

 Install the server

-Once you have downloaded and installed the Comet Server, you will be presented with the Comet Server Service Manager app, and the First-Run Setup Wizard.
-This wizard will help get your Comet Server up and running.
-The Comet Server web interface will then allow you to access the full range of configuration options on its main Settings page.
+Once you have downloaded and installed Comet Core, you will be presented with the Comet Core Service Manager app, and the First-Run Setup Wizard.
+This wizard will help get your Comet Management Console up and running.
+The Comet Management Console will then allow you to access the full range of configuration options on its main Settings page.

-To validate your Self-Hosted Comet Server, please enter your account details into the installer.
+To validate your Self-Hosted Comet Management Console, please enter your account details into the Comet Core installer.

-Alternatively, you can supply a Server serial number.
+Alternatively, you can supply a serial number.
 Generate a serial from cometbackup.com.
 Log in to your Comet Account.
-On the Dashboard, select "My Servers" in the top menu, then click the "Add Server" button.
+On the Dashboard, select "My Servers" in the top menu, then click the "Add Service" button.

 Web Interface